-Mark William’s, founder of Father’s Mental Health is the UK’s leading advocate for fathers’ mental health.
+Mark Williams, founder of Father’s Mental Health is a leading advocate for fathers’ mental health.
 Mark’s wife encountered mental illness not long after the birth of their son, Ethan.
 Mark had little support, and feared that he could not talk to anyone about Michelle’s illness (such is the stigma).
 Without support, Mark’s own mental health suffered too.
-Now, armed with that experience, Mark has runs campaigns, writes blogs, and provides support to fathers experiencing their mental health difficulties.
+Now, armed with that experience, Mark has runs campaigns, writes blogs, and provides support to fathers experiencing mental health difficulties.

-Mark is heading the #Howareyoudad campaign – aiming to remind all health professionals to ask dad about his mental health.
+Mark spearheads the #Howareyoudad campaign – that aims to remind all health professionals to ask Dads about their mental health.